US releases video of drone incident it says exposes Russian lies | Law-Order

 The Pentagon said the video, which is about 40 seconds long, was edited for length by the U.S. military but shows events in a sequential order.
 A map provided by U.S. military showed the intercept first occurring between 40 and 50 nautical miles off Crimea, in international airspace.
 The collision took pace about 10 miles further and the drone eventually crashed 75 to 85 nautical miles from land, according to the U.S. military.

-Russia has denied U.S. accusations that its jets acted recklessly in the incident on Tuesday, and instead has blamed "sharp maneuvering" by the drone for the crash.
+Russia has denied U.S. accusations that its jets acted recklessly, and instead has blamed "sharp maneuvering" by the drone for the crash.
 It says its jet did not make contact.
 The White House said the footage released refuted Moscow's version of events.

 "It absolutely just decimates the Russian lie about what they said happened or what they said didn't happen," White House spokesperson John Kirby told reporters.
 "It's pretty darn obvious when you look at that video that (the) fighter jet hit our drone."
 The incident over international waters was a reminder of the risk of direct confrontation between the United States and Russia over Ukraine, which Moscow invaded more than a year ago and which Western allies have supported with intelligence and weapons.